OA-PASS/bagend/examples/index.md

 The attributes contain the technical metadata of the file.
 Note that the `location` attribute is a path relative to the base of the bag, not a URI.
 The `file-name` represents a logical name, and may differ from the name in the `location`.
 The logical filename may contain characters that cannot be represented as a physical filename due to filesystem incompatibilities.
 Or the bag producer could choose to locate files using names derived from their checksum, and use the logical `file-name` to carry the human-readable version.

-At this juncture, the `file-roles` are not a defined enumeration, but we would expect values such as "manuscript", "table", "figure", "data", etc.
+At this juncture, the `file-roles` are not a defined enumeration, but we would expect values such as "manuscript", "table", "figure", "supplement", etc.

 [bagend-profile]: /bagit-profile/0.1/
 [bagit]: https://tools.ietf.org/html/rfc8493